Elmer Belt: Printed sources

 Arthur, Ransom.
 By the Old Pacific's Rolling Water: Birth of the UCLA School of Medicine.
 Los Angeles: School of Medicine, University of California, 1992.

 Belt, Elmer.
 "Elmer Belt."
 In There Was Light: Autobiography of a University, Berkeley: 1868-1968, edited by Irving Stone, 353-367.
 New York: Doubleday, 1970.

 Marmor, Max.
 "The Elmer Belt Library of Vinciana."
 The Book Collector, 38, no. 3 (Autumn 1989): 1-23.

 Meyerowitz, Joanne.
 How Sex Changed: A History of Transsexuality in the United States.
 Cambridge, MA: Harvard University Press, 2002.

 Pedretti, Carlo.
 Leonardo da Vinci: Studies for a Nativity and the 'Mona Lisa Cartoon' with Drawings after Leonardo from the Elmer Belt Library of Vinciana: Exhibition in Honour of Elmer Belt, M.D. on the Occasion of his Eightieth Birthday.
 Los Angeles: University of California, 1973.

 Surgeon and Bibliophile: Elmer Belt.
 Oral History Transcript; interviewed by Esther de Vécsey between 1974-75.
 Los Angeles: Oral History Program, University of California, Los Angeles, 1983.

+Chiang, Howard.
+“Hide and Seek: Elmer Belt, Agnes, and the Battle over Castration in Transsexual Surgery, 1953–1962.”
+Bulletin of the History of Medicine (2024).